Rivers4Life

 Year 2 - 2026

-In Year 2 of the project, the Dales Countryside Museum in Hawes, will be hosting our Rivers4Life summer exhibition showcasing the work of the Yorkshire Dales Rivers Trust, and including art produced in the Rivers4Life workshops.
-The exhibition will be open to the public from Saturday 6th June to Sunday 27th September 2026.
+In Year 2 of the project, the Dales Countryside Museum in Hawes, are hosting our family-friendly Rivers4Life summer exhibition showcasing the work of the Yorkshire Dales Rivers Trust, and including art produced in the Rivers4Life schools and community workshops, photography, artefacts, sound stations, films and interactives!
+The exhibition is open to the public from Saturday 6th June to Sunday 27th September 2026, 10am to 4pm.

 Year 3 - 2027